neondatabase/website/content/docs/manage/organizations.md

 Within each organization are three types of users:

 - **Admin** &#8212; Administrators have access to all projects in the organization.
 Additionally, admins manage all permissions, invitations, and billing details.
 - **Members** &#8212; Members have access to all the projects that belong to the organization.
-They need to be invited to the organization by an Administrator.
+They need to be invited to the organization by an Admin.
 - **Guests** &#8212; Guests are people given limited access to particular projects, using [project sharing](/docs/guides/project-sharing-guide).
 They do not have access to the Organization dashboard.
 Projects will appear under the **Shared with me** grouping in their personal account.

 ## Request access to the private preview